In today’s competitive business landscape, customer churn rate has become a key performance indicator for businesses of all sizes.

 Regularly check in with customers to get feedback on their experience.

-Respond to their concerns and suggestions in a timely and appropriate manner to show that you value their opinions which in return reduce customer churn rate.
+Address their concerns and suggestions quickly to show you value their opinions.
+This helps lower the churn rate.

 You can even record your agents – customer conversation to analyse whether the issue was solved or not.